-The Tahuayo River is one of these tributaries, which travels deep into the Amazon of northern Peru.
-The river leaves the Amazon River about 18 km south of the village of Tamshiyacu, south of Iquitos city, and extends around 70 km into the rainforest passed many different oxbow lakes and a diversity of plants and animals.
+The Tahuayo River is one of these tributaries, which travels from deep in the Amazon Rainforest of northern Peru.
+The river joins the Amazon River about 18 km south of the village of Tamshiyacu, south of Iquitos city, and extends around 70 km into the rainforest passed many different oxbow lakes and a diversity of plants and animals.
 This is one of the Amazon Rainforest’s most biodiverse areas and the rainforest contains some incredible wildlife sightings.
-The Tahuayo River borders the protected area of the Tamshiyacu Tahuayo Reserve, a 420,000 hectare reserve established to protect the range of the rare red uakari monkey.
+The Tahuayo River borders the protected area of the Tamshiyacu Tahuayo Reserve, which is a 420,000-hectare reserve established to protect the range of the rare red uakari monkey.

 This river has created many different oxbow lakes over the centuries, which are where the river once flowed but changed direction.
 Surrounding the river on its journey are now lakes that draw fantastic wildlife, such as caiman crocodilians, hoatzin birds, horned screamers, jacanas, tiger herons, parrots, and more.